Enabling and Configuring Perforce Integration

 In this section:

-- Open the project settings, and then open the VCSs page by clicking VCSs under the Version Control node.
+- Open the Settings dialog box, and then open the Perforce page under the Version Control node.

 - To establish live connection to the Perforce server, select the Perforce is online check box.